TERPLY

 ● Conducted A/B testing on product card copy variations

-● Developed Spanish language localization strategy
+● Developed Spanish and French language localization strategy

 ● Created content for caregiver-focused user flow (family members helping patients)